strawmr/codeexamples/README.md

    * http://circuitclinical.com
       * Responsible for full design and development.
 Utitlized CouchCMS for Press page
    * https://trialscout.com
        * Responsible for front-end development.
 Worked with/Managed team of developers for overall product.
+Largest undertaking during time there was overhaul of the profile pages for research centers.
    * https://nysmokefree.com
         * Responsible for front-end development.
 Worked closely with designer on the look and feel.
 Intergrated TipueSearch to perform full website search function without the need for backend database.
    * https://www.poxycrete.com